Weapon Plus: The World

 The World is a secret lab owned by the Weapon Plus Project, in which the program scientists intend to create superior humans employing eugenics, nanotechnology and artificial evolution technology (time is "artificial" at the World and it can be frozen or altered in any way the Program Scientists desire).
-The artificial time technology employed by Weapon Plus was stolen from AIM.
+The artificial time technology employed by Weapon Plus was stolen from A.I.M.
 A low level of gamma radiation is constantly present to produce mutations in the population.

 The human DNA of the inhabitants' ancestors in this artificial environment was spliced with sentinel microtechnology, meaning they are no longer humans in the traditional meaning of the word, as they have evolved into a race of mutated and naturally born cyborgs refined through eugenics.

 Because the scientists have absolute control over the time inside The World (according to Fantomex the time is "liquid"), both freezing it and speeding it up so that decades and centuries can pass within it while time runs normally in the real world, this opens up for new possibilities within the areas of eugenics and genetic engineering.
 The most promising individuals in each generation are selected while the others are terminated.
 Also natural selection in the form of the survival of the fittest is possible by exposing the population to different forms of selective pressure.
 This way, new breeds of superhumans can be evolved within a few months, instead of hundreds or thousands of years.
 Half a million years inside The World represents only eighteen months on the outside.